repoze/repoze.what/docs/source/index.rst

 "users (made up of the items "gustavo" and "maribel").

-And below are the contents of a mock ``.ini`` file that defines the permissions of the groups in a TG2 application.
+And below are the contents of a mock ``.ini`` file that defines the permissions of the groups in an application.
 In other words, such a file is a :term:`permission source` of type ``Ini``::

     [manage-site]